typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-empty-interface.md

 ## When Not To Use It

 If you don't care about having empty/meaningless interfaces, then you will not need this rule.
+Or if you want to use declaration merging to merge new properties into an existing interface.